nghianguyentek/nodejs/test.md

 ## Configuration

-Update your the `package.json` file as below:
+Update your `package.json` file as below:

 ```json
 {